 Now there’s the real question!
 What can I say?
-I could give a speech about how photography is my passion, how one of my first words was “Nikon”, and how when they finally put me in the box, I’ll go clutching my DSLR :-).
-It’s the sort of thing you read on wedding photographer websites.
-But for me, the buzz is tracking down images … that old cliché of freezing time, catching something that was missed in the chaos and now has been captured by the power of the still image.
+I could give a speech about how photography is my passion.
+It’s the sort of thing you read on most wedding photographer websites.
+But for me, the real buzz is tracking down images … that old cliché of freezing time, catching something that was missed in the chaos and now has been captured by the power of the still image.
 But it is that!

 There’s no photography assignment that matters more to the client than a wedding.
 It’s deeply personal – one of the most significant days in their lives.
 For the photographer, there’s no second chance, no margin for error.
 And that’s where experience counts.

 Hire me if you want someone with twenty years+ of experience as an award-winning professional photographer.
 Experience seems to be a dirty word in wedding photography it seems these days – but, believe me, it counts.
 Whatever photography you do.
 A natural eye combined with experience is the best formula.
 Hire me if you want a photographer whose work is regularly featured in national newspapers and magazines.
 But above all, hire me if my photography, my eye, my vision, my way of seeing, hits the mark for you.
 Look at what I shoot, would this tell the story of your wedding well?

 Don’t hire me if you want traditional, cheesy, gimmicky, dull, by-the-numbers traditional, ‘we must do this shot for no apparent reason’, images.